vdbrink/vdbrink.github.io/smarthomeserver/choose_smart_home_system.md

 ---

 ## Remarks
-I hope this pages clear things up for you!
+I hope this page clears things up for you!

 Are there still terms, hardware or anything else you miss here?
 Or do you have any other remarks, suggestions, spell errors found after reading this page?\
-Please let me know, you can reach me in one of mine social media posts or create a [GitHub issue](https://github.com/vdbrink/vdbrink.github.io/issues).
+Please let me know, you can reach me in one of my social media posts or create a [GitHub issue](https://github.com/vdbrink/vdbrink.github.io/issues).

 ---